zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.components[x].actions.[onAny].setVariable` will be removed.
 This field is already deprecated and will be migrated to the existing field `.components[x].actions.[onAny].setVariables`.
 - `.components.[x].scripts` will be removed.
 This field is already deprecated and will be migrated to the existing field `.components.[x].actions`.
 - `.metadata` fields `image`, `source`, `documentation`, `url`, `authors`, `vendors` will be removed. `zarf dev upgrade-schema` will move these fields under `.metadata.annotations`, which is a generic map of strings.
-- `.components[x].actions.[onAny].wait.cluster` will receive a new required sub field, `.apiVersion`.
-During conversion, `.apiVersion` will be added to the object but kept empty.
-Users will be warned that they must fill this field out, otherwise create will error.
 - `.components.[x].healthChecks` will be removed and appended to `.components.[x].actions.onDeploy.After.wait.cluster`.
 This will be accompanied by a behavior change in `zarf tools wait-for` to perform kstatus style readiness checks when `.wait.cluster.condition` is empty.
 See [Zarf Tools wait-for Changes](#zarf-tools-wait-for-changes).
 - `.component.[x].charts` will be restructured to move fields into different sub-objects depending on the method of consuming the chart.
 See [Helm Chart Changes](#zarf-helm-chart-changes)